 • Select clinics that have clearly established reputations.
 Avoid centers with ambiguous descriptions.
 Avoid clinics whose staff do not provide full, clear answers regarding their services.
 Ask friends or relatives you trust!

-If you or someone you know are looking for information about practical or financial assistance for a pregnancy, or general information about and help with considering all your options, have a look at some resources from Backline here.
-Backline also has a toll-free hotline for options counseling and other help with unplanned pregnancy at: (888) 493-0092.
+If you or someone you know are looking for information about practical or financial assistance for a pregnancy, or general information about and help with considering all your options, have a look at some resources from Backline/All-Options here.
+All-Options also has a toll-free hotline for options counseling and other help with unplanned pregnancy at: (888) 493-0092.
 We also offer options counseling in all of our direct services at Scarleteen.

 If you're in the United States and are looking expressly for practical/financial help, here in the government's page for WIC, the programs available to help low-income women, infants and children, including pregnant women.
 Lastly, we have long loved #noteenshame for all kinds of support for teen mothers.